 The Office of International Engagement at Montclair State University is available to assist international students through every stage of the journey from new applicant through to graduation.

 How to Apply

 The application instructions for international students are the same as on the How to Apply portion of the Graduate School website – please refer to those guidelines and use the below as a source for additional information pertaining to the supplemental materials.

 - Transcripts: The Graduate School does not evaluate international transcripts.
 In lieu of a transcript, applicants with a non-U.S. degree need to submit a course-by-course evaluation that includes U.S. bachelor’s degree equivalency information for their coursework.
 This evaluation must be completed by any member of the National Association of Credential Evaluation Services (NACES), an agency accredited by the Association of International Credential Evaluators (AICE), or by Educated Choices.
 Official transcript evaluations should be sent to The Graduate School directly by the evaluation agency.

 - English Proficiency: Applicants who have earned their undergraduate or graduate degree from an institution where English is not the official language of instruction will be required to submit proof of English proficiency.
-TOEFL (Test of English as a foreign language) or IELTS (International English Language Testing System) scores are accepted.
+TOEFL (Test of English as a foreign language), IELTS (International English Language Testing System) or Duolingo English Test scores are accepted.
 Montclair State University’s institutional code for TOEFL and IELTS score reporting is 2520.